A multi-agent reinforcement learning model of reputation and cooperation in human groups: Social Dilemma Analysis

 We synthesize the results of these \textit{t}-tests ($p_1$, $p_2$, $p_{3a}$, $p_{3b}$, respectively) into a single statistical test through two steps.
 First, we use Fisher's method \cite{fisher1925statistical} to consolidate $p_{3a}$ and $p_{3b}$ while controlling for multiple comparisons.
 This results in the joint \textit{p}-value $p_3$.
 Second, we use a maximum $p$-value approach to combine $p_1$, $p_2$, and $p_3$: $p_{\textrm{overall}} = \max \left(p_1, p_2, p_3\right)$.

 In the first step, Fisher's method indicates a significant overall result for condition 3, $\chi^2(4) = 30.3$, $p_3 < 0.0001$.
 In the second step, combining conditions 1, 2, and 3 results in $p_{\textrm{overall}} < 0.0001$.
-According to this combined significance test, the Cleanup task meets Hughes and colleagues' definition of a social dilemma \cite{hughes2018inequity}.
+According to this combined significance test, the Clean Up task meets Hughes and colleagues' definition of a social dilemma \cite{hughes2018inequity}.